Tutor: Prof. Dr. Pedro José Marrón, Contact: Eduardo Ferrera

 - Example location-based services and applications

 The case study (4SWS) is suitable for participants at the Master level.
 Grading is based on the practical programming work during the semester and an oral exam at the end of the semester.
 Depending on the participants, the course can be held either in English or in German.
-The lecture part of the course will take place Thursdays from 9.00h to 11.00h in SA-126.
-The kickoff takes place on Thursday, April 20th in SA-126.
+The lecture part of the course will take place Tuesdays from 16.00h to 18.00h in SA-126.
+The kickoff takes place on Tuesday, April 10th 2018 in SA-126.
 Participation during the kickoff meeting is mandatory.
 To access the materials (slides, papers, etc.) of the course and to get important notifications, please subscribe to the Moodle page of the course.

 Entry in LSF: Case-Study

-Lecturer: Prof. Dr. Pedro José Marrón, Exercises: Ngewi Fet, Sascha Jungen
+Lecturer: Prof. Dr. Pedro José Marrón, Exercises: Dr. Marcus Handte, Sascha Jungen

 In dieser Vorlesung werden grundlegende Programmiertechniken in einer objektorientierten, modernen Programmiersprache (Java) besprochen.